flatpickles/cellular/README.md

 Once your local dev server is running, you can open the demo page ([`demo/index.html`](./demo/index.html)) directly in your local browser, and see your locally running Cellular embedded in an iframe.

-There are a few buttons to demonstrate parameter setting via message passing (see below), and a textarea readout to show the parameter values being used.
+There are a few buttons to demonstrate parameter updates via message passing (see below), and a textarea readout to show the parameter values being used.
 You can try resizing the window to see how the Cellular embed behaves; it will adapt to the size of its containing iframe as expected.

 As a caveat, this demo is entirely for reference!
-It's simple and stripped down, but hopefully provides an adequate example of how this standalone version of Cellular could be embedded, e.g. in a Webflow project.
+It's simple and unglamorous, but hopefully provides an adequate example of how this standalone version of Cellular could be embedded, e.g. in a Webflow project.

 ## Message Passing